-After completing the third-year on-campus practica with satisfactory demonstration of counseling competencies and successful completion of the thesis (PSYC5950) or thesisequivalent (PSYC5910), students will begin to do an advanced practicum (externship) in an approved on-campus or community agency (e.g., CTS, DCFoF, TAMS, Irvin FAC, Dallas Momentous, Dallas VA, FW VA, Children Hospital, UTD CC, TCU CC, TWU CC, etc.).
-A minimum of two semesters of external practicum (may include a summer semester) is required although most students complete 2 years of externship.
-Students should be aware that many (or perhaps most) sites interview candidates in March or early April, even if their position does not open until the following fall.
-Thus, each student and the research advisor must be confident that the thesis or thesis-equivalent will be completed by the end of Summer 10W in order for an externship position that begins in the fall semester to be approved.
+After completing the third-year on-campus practica with satisfactory demonstration of counseling competencies and successful completion of the thesis (PSYC5950) or thesisequivalent (PSYC5910), students will begin to do an advanced practicum (externship) in an approved on-campus or community agency (e.g., CTS, DCFOF, TAMS, Irving FAC, Momentous Institute, Dallas VA, FW VA, Texas Children's Hospital, UTD CC, TCU CC, TWU CC, etc.).
+Students may only have one externship (maximum of 25 hours per week).
+Any exceptions to this rule must be approved by program faculty.
+A minimum of two long semesters of external practicum is required although most students complete 2 years of externship.
+Students should be aware that many (or perhaps most) sites interview candidates in March or early April, even if their position does not start until the following fall.
+Thus, each student and their research advisor must be confident that the thesis or thesis-equivalent will be completed by the end of Summer 10W in order for an externship position that begins in the fall semester to be approved.
 This policy has been put in place to protect students, externship sites, and the program's relationships with externship sites.
 In the past, students who commence external placement before their thesis is completed have had extreme difficulty finishing their research and the program.
-Moreover, students who contract with an agency in the spring and fail to complete their thesis by fall have to renege on their agreement (which harms all parties).
+Moreover, students who have contracted with an agency in the spring but fail to complete their thesis by summer have to renege on their agreement (which harms all parties).
 Students cannot accept any externship offers until their thesis project or thesis-equivalent is completed.
 If you continue to be behind on your research beyond third year, this same policy continues to apply in later years.
+The ability to accept an externship (and continue on externship) is also dependent on being in good standing as a graduate student and employee (e.g., TA, RA).

-Students must also speak with the program's External Practicum Coordinator to formalize a site agreement, register for external practicum credits, etc. There is an External Practicum Registration form that each student and the Practicum Coordinator complete; it also requires your research advisor's signature before Practicum Coordinator will approve an external practicum.
+Students must also speak with the program's External Practicum Coordinator to formalize a site agreement, register for external practicum credits, etc. There is an External Practicum Verification Form that each student must complete; it also requires your research advisor's signature before the Practicum Coordinator will approve an external practicum.
 A list of approved externship sites in the area is available for students.
-In addition, students should review the database of the externship site factual surveys completed by previous students when selecting external practicum sites.
-On some rare occasions, advanced students may request to complete their external practicum course at a new site which will require more time for the CPPC and program Practicum Coordinator to go through the process of evaluating the qualifications of the site/supervisor and contracting with this particular site.
-Please inform the Practicum Coordinator as early as possible of you intention.
+In addition, students should review the database of the externship site surveys completed by previous students when selecting external practicum sites.
+On rare occasions, advanced students may request to complete their external practicum course at a new site which will require more time for the CPPC and program Practicum Coordinator to go through the process of evaluating the qualifications of the site/supervisor and contracting with this particular site.
+Please inform the Practicum Coordinator as early as possible of your intention.
 Please note that approval to complete your externship at a new external practicum site is not guaranteed.
-The program conducts externship sites training quality survey annual in summer; the CPPC may rescind our approval of a particular external practicum training site if we have serious concerns.
-Prior to the beginning of your external practicum, student must complete the "External Practicum Supervision Form" with their supervisor's signature.
+The program conducts an externship site training quality survey annually; the CPPC may rescind our approval of a particular external practicum training site if we have serious concerns.

+Prior to the beginning of your external practicum, students must complete the "External Practicum Supervision Form" with their site supervisor's license number and signature.
+This form also documents important information about the externship (e.g., start and end date).
+Any major changes to the externship commitment (e.g., change in start/end date) must be approved by program faculty.
 Moreover, the formal process above is required for students to be in compliance with Department and Program policies and ethical standards.
 See the Graduate Manual for more information.